Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This instruction displays a file
+Instruction that displays two files